Maharashtrian Roti – Ghadichi Poli Recipe

 Ghadichi poli is the Maharashtrian way of making roti or chapati.
 I believe that this is one kind of roti that stays fresh and soft for the longest period of time than any other variety.
 Of course, it tastes best when served hot, straight from the tawa or griddle.
+But if stored nicely covered it will stay soft even after hours.

 - Add salt and 2 tsp oil.